danielgafni/Bachelor/README.md

 ### Modeling of visual recognition based on spiking neural networks with a competition between local receptive fields

+The thesis in Russian is located at `article/article.pdf`.

 # Overview

 I work with unsupervised learning on MNIST of Spiking Neural Networks.